treasure-data/td-js-consent/README.md

 ### openConsentManager

 Show a web form for managing consent preferences.
-You can show the web form with your additional consents, please see [link] for how a consent looks like.
+You can show the web form with your additional consents, please see [Context and Consent](https://github.com/treasure-data/td-js-sdk/blob/master/CONSENTMANAGER.md#context-and-consent) for how a consent looks like.

 ```javascript
 TDConsentManager.openConsentManager(options)